MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/4-third-party-solutions.md

 ## Chef

 - **Ease of setup** - The Chef server runs on the master machine and Chef clients run as agents on each of your client machines.
 You can also use hosted Chef and get started much faster instead of having to running your own server.
-- **Ease of management** - The management of Chef can be difficult as it uses its a Ruby based domain specific language.
+- **Ease of management** - The management of Chef can be difficult as it uses a Ruby-based domain-specific language.
 So, you may need a programmer to manage the configuration.
 - **Interoperability** - Chef server only works under Linux/Unix, but the Chef client can be on Windows.
-- **Configuration language** – A Ruby based domain specific language.
+- **Configuration language** – A Ruby-based domain-specific language.
-- **Limitation/drawbacks** - The language can be take time to learn, especially for those not already familiar with the Ruby programming language.
+- **Limitation/drawbacks** - The language can take time to learn, especially for those developers not already familiar with the Ruby programming language.

 ### Scenario